-CTS aims to have all of our offices, classrooms, and labs moved over to Drexel's RFC1918 networks by the end of 2020.
+All of our offices, classrooms, and lab network connection are configured to provide access to Drexel's RFC1918 networks.
 The private 10.248.x.x address space in use throughout most of our buildings is accessible across the entire Drexel network, including remotely via VPN.
 To the outside world, these networks are NAT'd to appear as hosts in the 144.118.x.x address space.

 CTS requires VPN use for off-campus access to all resources except websites intended to be available to the entire internet.